htsan007/5611-Project1/README.md

 ---
 **Sound Effects:** 1:28 - 1:37

 The circle objects also play a "ding" sound affect with struck by a pinball.
+This was implemented using the Sound library.

 ---
 **Line-Segment/Polygon Obstacles:** 1:50 - 2:48